songair/songair.github.io/_posts/2021-10-09-error-retries-in-temporal.md

 * The difference between retryable and non-retryable error at acvitity level
 * How to write unit tests?
+* Non-retryable error types in retry policy
+* How to use retry policy?
+* The maximum attempts when retrying

 If you don't have time to read the entire article, here is a table for summarizing the difference.